HexHive/magma/README.md

 1. Add more bugs and libraries.
 1. Allow poppler to use the buggy versions of libpng and libtiff.
 1. Add processor affinity support to the `benchd` toolset.
+1. Replace the use of `git apply` with the GNU `patch` utility so that Magma can be distributed without a git dependency.

 The long-term milestones of this project are: